Yacht Club Terrace

 No analysis available

 Clubhouse access is one of the most consistently confirmed amenities in the building.
-Multiple remarks explicitly say 'clubhouse,' 'club house,' or 'clubhouse for gatherings,' and the MLS amenity appears in every current listing.
-This is highly reliable and not likely to be a copy-paste error.
+Multiple listings explicitly mention a "clubhouse" for gatherings, and the MLS history shows 20/20 listings carrying CLUHOU.
+This is strong cross-listing evidence rather than an agent copy-paste anomaly.

 No analysis available